sergera/mc2-solidity/docs/StrategyPool.md

 - `amount`: Amount of asset to be traded.

 _Reverts if:_
-- `asset` is not currently owned by the Pool.
+- `asset` not currently owned by the Pool.
 - `amount` is zero.
 - `amount` > the Pool's owned balance of the asset.
 - `poolTokens` > `maxMint()`.